Spice Island Beach Resort - All Inclusive

 Stroll just a few yards from the luxury of your suite and you are walking along the golden sands of world-famous Grand Anse Beach.
 Beyond are lemon, almond and sea-grape trees.
 Then the lush natural beauty of the Isle of Spice - Grenada.

 Our sprawling eight acre property is located just 10 minutes from the airport on world-famous Grand Anse Beach.
-Owned and operated by Sir Royston Hopkin, K.C.M.G. and family, Spice Island Beach Resort is a year-round resort with a AAA Four-Diamond Rating.
+Owned and operated by Sir Royston Hopkin, K.C.M.G. and family, Spice Island Beach Resort is a year-round resort with a AAHS Six Diamond Award.

 Our fully inclusive Spice-of-Life experience offers:

-Golf green fees, tennis and cycling Non-motorized water sports including snorkeling, Hobie-cats and ocean kayaks, State-of-the-art Cybex equipped fitness center, Breakfast and spectacular dinners at Oliver's Restaurant, Lunch and pre-dinner cocktails at our Sea and Surf Terrace & Bar.
+Golf green fees, tennis and cycling, non-motorized water sports including snorkeling, Hobie-cats, paddle boarding and kayaks, a state-of-the-art Cybex equipped fitness center, breakfast and spectacular dinners at Oliver's Restaurant and lunch and pre-dinner cocktails at our Sea and Surf Terrace & Bar.

 Complimentary high-speed Internet access in every room.